houseofcommonslibrary/clcommittees/readme.md

 Fetch data on the roles of the current and former members of a given committee and return it as a tibble containing one row per committee role. `fetch_roles` returns data on the roles of both the current and former members, while `fetch_current_memberships_for_member` and `fetch_former_memberships_for_member` return the roles of current and former members respectively.

 A role indicates a period of service in a given position, so this function returns ALL the roles for this committee (both current and historic) for its current and/or former members.
+A role without an end date is a current role.

 A member may have concurrent roles for the same period reflecting different positions e.g. one indicating their service as a member and another their service as a chair.